U.S. trade-human rights link tests Obama-Russia ties

 “(Putin) does not intend to make relations worse, and for this reason the effects of this legislation will be limited,” Trenin said.

-The Senate approved the “Magnitsky Act” as part of a broader bill to lift a Cold War-era restriction and grant Russia “permanent normal trade relations, ” or PNTR, a move that in other circumstances would have been celebrated in both capitals.
+The Senate approved the “Magnitsky Act” as part of a broader bill to lift a Cold War-era restriction and grant Russia “permanent normal trade relations” (PNTR), a move that in other circumstances would have been celebrated in both capitals.

 Instead, Moscow is furious over the human rights portion of the bill, an unmistakable message to Putin of displeasure with the treatment of Russians who dare challenge the authorities.